The Parsha in a Nutshell

 - Regular life is busy and full of “noise”.
 This noise can get in the way of listening – actively looking to engage in what is important in life.
 The example Rabbi Sacks brings here is tefillah.
 Sometimes even the format of a minyan can prevent us from “listening” to our tefillot, as we struggle to match the pace of the community.
 The tragic impact of being prevented from praying with a minyan in shul does have a positive element – the chance for us to take the time to actually listen to the tefillot in a way we may find difficult in minyan in shul.

-- This is a quote from the commentary in the Koren Sacks Siddur (see “From the Thought of Rabbi Sacks” on page 3).
+- This is a quote from the commentary in the Koren Sacks Siddur (see “From the Thought of Rabbi Sacks”).
 Rabbi Sacks brings several stories from the Torah to illustrate this, including Jacob tricking Isaac to acquire Esau’s blessing, the names given to Jacob’s first three sons, the choice of Moshe for leadership, and the themes of Moshe’s speeches in the book of Devarim.
-In his siddur Rabbi Sacks also speaks about the importance of the key verse “Shema Yisrael” (“Listen Israel”) and what it tells us about Jewish faith.
+In his siddur, Rabbi Sacks also speaks about the importance of the key verse “Shema Yisrael” (“Listen Israel”) and what it tells us about Jewish faith.

 Written as an accompaniment to Rabbi Sacks’ weekly Covenant & Conversation essay, the Family Edition is aimed at connecting teenagers with his ideas and thoughts on the parsha.